patience4711/RPI-APS-inverters/README.md

 # APSystems inverters monitoring
-A software for a raspberry pi zero to read the production of APS inverters yc600 and qs1.
+A software for a Raspberry pi Zero and other models to read the production of APS inverters yc600 and qs1.
 I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>
 A very important detail is the software running on the zigbee module, developped by @kadzsol.

-## CONSIDER THIS
-i am sure you would like to build this project with some old stuff you already have on the shelf.
-That won't work.
-You can test it on an old RPI 1/2.
-It will run but you won't get the serial port to work, so there is no zigbee.
-On the RPI-4 it will work, but yes....

 ## WARNING
 People keep asking for the ssh login for obvious reasons.
 Its 'root' and 'mies'.
 Please be aware that this is known to the whole world now.